eryk-mazus/twitter-sentiment/README.md

 * There are also quotes that can influence the sentiment assigned by a model to tweets.
 For instance the quote can have the positive sentiment while the overall tweet is rather neutral:
 >Jan explains it’s something “which is very joyful, very grounding, and for writers to have a child in their lives is very very nice”

-All things considered, there is a lot of noise in the data that can potentially hinder the inference.
+All things considered, there is a lot of noise in the data that can potentially hinder the predictions.

 ### Text preprocessing